 You should consider getting a rabies vaccination if there is clearly an increased risk of being infected.
 This depends on the country you are visiting, the duration of your stay and any possible contributing factors (such as work or other activities that might involve you having higher than usual contact with animals).

-The rabies vaccination comprises a course of three injections, given over a period of three weeks.
+The rabies vaccination comprises a course of two injections, given on day 0 and day 7.
 This series will only give you partial protection against rabies.
 After (a possible) infection you will need a course of two more injections, which must, if possible, be started within a period of 24 hours.
 Even if you only suspect you might have been infected you should seek immediate medical help.

 The advantages of being vaccinated against rabies: